 There are numerous hill stations in India to choose from, but the selection becomes quite a challenge.
 Our aim is not to highlight the most visited hill stations in India, but the ones that are well-known yet not very crowded.
 The tourism in North India is mostly about the Himalayas, offering everyone a chance to get spellbound by the grandeur of the peaks and picturesque landscape.
 What could be a better way to beat the summer heat than to visit these offbeat yet picturesque hill stations in North India?

 It boasts of the highest cricket ground in the world and is located 44km from the more popular hill station, Shimla.
 Chail is a gorgeous mountain getaway placed in the lap of nature.
-With its lovely panoramic views and incredible landscape, Chail will provide you with the perfect weekend getaway if you are looking to get away from cramped places in the Himachal.
+Because of its lovely panoramic views and incredible landscape, Chail will provide you with the perfect weekend getaway if you are looking to get away from cramped places in Himachal.
 Chail is at the height of natural beauty, in January and February, when it’s covered in a thick blanket of snow!

 Located on the banks of river Lohawati in Uttarakhand, it is one of the most scenic destinations in the state.
 Dotted with pine forests, the hill station has natural beauty in abundance.
 What is fascinating about Lohaghat is it’s rich history and mythology that it narrates to travelers.

 Because of this, the hill station’s claim to fame has been its fascinating temples, Ashrams, and historic structures.
 The most popular attractions include Advait Ashram, Mayawati Ashram, Mount Abbot, Banasur Fort and Pancheshwar.